LegoDAO/mvp/README.md

 This is a stripped-down version of [GovernorBravo contracts](https://github.com/compound-finance/compound-protocol/blob/master/contracts/Governance/)

-- basically, we only kept the "propose - vote -execute" flow
 - add configuration options to the constructor:
   - `safe` -> the address of a Gnosis safe that holds the assets and will execut the proposals
   - `token` -> the address of a token that determines the Voting Power